-College board votes to close three degree programs
+College board votes to close 3 degree programs

 FARMINGTON – Members of the San Juan College Board voted to discontinue three degree programs that have experienced low enrollment and increasing costs.